 - Bake the pie for 40 to 50 minutes or until the pie filling is bubbly and the crust is lightly browned.

-Step 14.
+STEP 14.
 Cool the pie.

-Remove hot blueberry pie from the oven and allow it to cool for 15 minutes before cutting.
+Remove the hot blueberry pie from the oven and allow it to cool for 30 to 45 minutes on a cooling rack before cutting.

-Step 15.
+STEP 15.
 Serve.

 Blueberry pie is done baking when the blueberry filling bubbles in the pie crust.
 Bake the pie for 5 minutes after you see the filling bubble.